larntz/lemmy-directory/content/community/pawb.social/furrywriting.md

 ## Description

 <blockquote class="description">
-This is the place to share and discuss stories related to the Furry Fandom.<br><br>Whether a story about your real experiences in the fandom, or a fictional story themed around anthrophomorphic animals.
-We also encourage discussions about worldbuilding related to anthrophomorphic animals.<br><br>For rules, please follow pawb.social site-wide code of conducts.
+This is the place to share and discuss about stories relating to the furry fandom.<br><br>Whether the story is about your real experiences in the fandom, a fictional story themed around anthrophomorphic animals, or discussions about worldbuildings related to anthrophomorphic animals, all are welcome.<br><br>For rules, please follow pawb.social site-wide code of conducts.
 </blockquote>